 The Chest and Breathing Area

-When stress is present, breathing is often reduced in depth.
+When the body experiences stress, breathing often becomes shallow.
 As a result, the chest may feel tight or restricted, especially during periods of anxiety.

 The Lower Back and Hips

-Long-term stress is also commonly held in the lower back and hips.
+The body also tends to hold long-term stress in the lower back and hips.
 These areas are closely connected to feelings of stability and safety.

 Why We Often Miss How Stress Accumulates in the Body